vwgert/vwgert.github.io/10_permissions/02_lab.md

 Processing triggers for libc-bin (2.31-0ubuntu9.2) ...
 Processing triggers for man-db (2.9.1-1) ...
 ...
-student@linux-ess:~$
+ubuntu@aws-linux-ess:~$
 ```

 ?> <i class="fa-solid fa-circle-info"></i> If you get an error running the command above, try running `sudo apt-get update` and run the `sudo apt-get install minetest` command again.

 The command above will prompt you for your password and might also prompt to ask you if you are sure you want to install a bunch of packages.

 The installation is successful (he thinks, because we don't really get a success message or anything).
-Linus sees a whole bunch of output, but he has no clue where minetest is located or how he can even run the server files.
-In the next chapter we will explore how files & folders in Linux work.

-Sometimes its beneficial if we can copy & paste text into our CLI environment.
-When using the CLI in the virtual machine we cannot do this.
-We could connect to the virtual machine using SSH.
-This is a protocol that allows remote connections to machines that we can't physically access.
-For example if your sever is in the cloud.
-One of the benefits of using SSH is that we can also copy and paste text into our CLI.

 We've learnt that this command actually uses the package manager to go look for (and install) a package called `minetest` in its repositories.
 It also installs all the needed dependencies and sets up the operating system so we can actually use the `minetest` command.